-A reference design for building Linux-capable System on Chips (SoCs)
+A reference package for building Linux-capable System on Chips (SoCs)

-The Arm Corstone-500 offers a reference design and associated System IP for building a high-performance Linux-capable SoC, based on the Arm Cortex-A5 processor.
+The Arm Corstone-500 offers a subsystem and associated System IP for building a high-performance Linux-capable SoC, based on the Arm Cortex-A5 processor.

-Available in November 2020, for early software prototyping Corstone-500 will offer a Fixed Virtual Platform (FVP) and FPGA-based implementation on the MPS3 board.
-Both platforms will be supported by an open-source software Linux stack.
+For early software prototyping Corstone-500 offers a Fixed Virtual Platform (FVP) and FPGA-based implementation on the MPS3 board.
+Both platforms are supported by an open-source software Linux stack.

-The following diagram shows and example integration layer of the Corstone-500:
+The following diagram shows an example integration layer of the Corstone-500:

 The following components are included in Corstone-500: